DIRACGrid/DIRAC/docs/source/AdministratorGuide/Resources/proxyprovider.rst

 ProxyProvider
 ==============

-This resource type provide interface to obtain proxy certificate using user indentifier.
-The following proxy providers are represented here: ``DIRACCA``, ``PUSP``.
+This resource type provides an interface to obtain proxy certificates using a user identifier.
+The following proxy providers are presented here: ``DIRACCA``, ``PUSP``.

 DIRACCA proxy provider